Kenzouh/kenzo-cafe/README.md

 19. Embedded JavaScript (EJS) = a popular, simple, and lightweight templating language (or view engine) that allows developers to generate HTML markup with plain JavaScript code.

 20. dev = is a shortcut command that compiles Tailwind CSS and automatically refreshes the output every time you edit your files.

+21. npm run = is a command provided by the npm CLI which allows you to instantiate a shell and execute the command provided in the package.json file of your project.